termux/proot-distro/README.md

 of programs and crashes.
 Some distributions may work while others may not.
 The performance also would be reduced due to emulator overhead.

-## Differences from Chroot
+## PRoot issues and differences from Chroot

 While PRoot is often referred as user space chroot implementation, it is much different from it both by implementation and features of work.
 Here is a list of most significant differences you should be aware of.

-1. PRoot is slow.
+1. PRoot is slow and potentially unstable due to non-native execution

-   Every process is hooked through `ptrace()`, so PRoot can hijack the system call arguments and return values.
-This is typically used to translate file paths so traced program will see the different file system layout.
+   Every process is hooked through `ptrace()`.
+This is done to be able translate file paths (emulate `chroot`), fake root user identity and workaround unsupported system calls.

+   Such intrusion into execution flow usually works properly.
+However under certain cases user may observe "impossible" bugs such as crashes or strange program behavior, that are not reproducible on native Linux distribution setups (PC, Raspberry Pi).

+   Using debugger tools such as gdb or strace could be problematic.

 2. PRoot cannot detach from the running process.